hiyer/pustakalaya/README.md

 # Pustakalaya

-A self-hosted personal book library for Linux.
+A lightweight self-hosted personal book library for Linux.
 Manage your collection via a terminal UI and browse/download via a local web interface.

 Supports EPUB, PDF, CBZ, and CBR formats.